-If you've missed the hubbub surrounding Google's own goggles, then here's what you should be expecting from them and other wearable wannabes:
+If you've missed the hubbub surrounding Google's own goggles (and frankly, how could you have done that?), then here's what you should be expecting from them and other wearable wannabes:

-1. An augmented reality experience that overlays useful information over your world view using some form of heads-up display
+- An augmented reality experience that lays useful information over your world view using some form of head-up display

-2. Connectivity either through a smartphone or independently to give you real-time notifications from a range of platforms and social media
+- Connectivity (3G, 4G, Bluetooth, GPS) either via a smartphone or independently to give you real-time notifications and route guidance from a range of platforms and social media

 It comes as no surprise, then, to see Samsung the subject of rumours concerning face-mounted tech.
 Mobile Review founder Eldar Murtazin recently tweeted that Samsung was prepping its own Glass competitor, set to fall under the same brand as its Galaxy Gear Smartwatch.
 This was then followed up by some patent digging from the Wall Street Journal, unearthing a prototype with a 'sportier' focus – it would allow the user to keep in the virtual loop whilst out on the morning run.